yak4995/finance-manager/README.md

 For user interfaces uses HTTPS protocol, for inter app communication - GRPC protocol, for data storage - Prisma2 ORM with PostgreSQL, for asyncronyous task executing and queueing - Redis and Kafka, for unit and e2e tests - jest library.
 Base programming language is TypeScript.

 Project setup:
-1. Execute "npm i && npm run init" from project dir.
+1. Execute "npm i && npm run init" ("npm run init" will create prisma subdir in you project with .env file for db creds and empty schema.prisma file for prisma client target platform/creds target/db schema definition in gql format) from project dir.
 Then replace the content of the prisma/schema.prisma file to
 ```
   generator client {
     provider = "prisma-client-js"